 9. Plan ahead

 Try to meet with the other junior doctors early on and plan any dates when you need someone to cover your on call so you can go to a family event, or attend a course.
 Plan your holidays in advance and try to book a break – knowing something is booked can give you something to look forward to which can help you get through those tough shifts or difficult weeks.

 You will be on your feet and do a lot of walking (and occasionally running) as a junior doctor.
 From doing ward rounds, taking emergency bloods to the lab, going to radiology to request scans, going back and forth to the emergency department to clerk in new patients and going up and down stairs to respond to pager requests from different wards and running to cardiac arrests.
 Buying some smart but comfortable shoes will make a real difference by the end of the shift!

 I hope these tips are helpful and I wish you all the best in your new job – welcome to the medical profession!
 Please do add your own tips in the comments and share this with any of your friends who are starting as junior doctors!

-Dr. Mahibur Rahman is a portfolio GP and a consultant in medical education.
+Dr. Mahibur Rahman is a portfolio GP, the medical director of Emedica, and a consultant in medical education.
 He qualified as a doctor in 2001 and as a GP in 2007.